 Stop Trying to Read Your Spouses Mind

 Would you really want to know what your spouse is thinking every single minute of every single day?
-If someone offered you the super power of being able to be a mind reader, would you take them up on it?
-At first, it might seem like a great magical power to be able to read other people’s mind.
-But think for a minute about your own mind.
+If someone offered you the superpower to be a mind reader, would you take them up on it?
+At first, it might seem like a great magical power to be able to read other people’s minds.
+But think for a moment about your own mind.
 If everyone around you knew what you were really thinking at all times, would you have any friends?
 And would your spouse still be with you?

-Chances are the answer to both of those last two questions is a big fat resounding NO. So why then do you think you can, or do you try to always decipher what your spouse is thinking?
-Here is a little advice that will make your marital bliss, well…more blissful.
-STOP TRYING TO READ YOUR SPOUSES MIND!
-The bottom line is that no matter how long the two of you have been together, or how well you think you know them, you don’t always know what they are thinking.
-Thoughts, even today in this information age are private.
+Chances are, the answer to both of those questions is a resounding NO. So why do you think you can—or even try—to always decipher what your spouse is thinking?
+Here’s a little advice that will make your marital bliss… well, more blissful: STOP TRYING TO READ YOUR SPOUSE’S MIND!
+The bottom line is that, no matter how long you’ve been together or how well you think you know them, you don’t always know what they are thinking.
+Thoughts—even today, in this information age—are private.

-One of the most important tools in communication that counselors and psychologists will tell you is that you should ‘own’ everything that YOU say.
-This is especially important if you are married, and are having a conversation or controversy with your spouse.
-Instead of trying to hint that you know what they are thinking, you should only talk from the “I” point of view.
-For instance!
+One of the most important tools in communication that counselors and psychologists emphasize is that you should ‘own’ everything that YOU say.
+This is especially crucial in a marriage, particularly when you’re having a conversation or disagreement with your spouse.
+Instead of trying to hint that you know what they are thinking, you should speak from the “I” point of view.
+For instance:

-1. “I know you want to go out with the guys instead of stay home with me!”
+1. “I know you want to go out with the guys instead of staying home with me!”

-2. “I think you think that I am not a good father!”
+2. “I think you think I’m not a good father!”

 3. “I know how you are, and you don’t care that it hurts my feelings.”